 The benefits for larger fleets include substantial buying power, flexibility on acquisition and disposal and, in some cases, enhanced asset value.

-But it can be a costly exercise - the business has many depreciating assets on its balance sheet and is exposed to residual value fluctuations at resale.
+However, this can be a costly exercise.
+The business has many depreciating assets on its balance sheet and is exposed to residual value fluctuations at resale.

-Added to that, of course, is that outright purchase demands

-that you must be secure financially, with the liquidity to tie large amounts of capital up in the purchase of cars.
+Added to that, outright purchase demands that you must be secure financially, with the liquidity to tie large amounts of capital up in the purchase of cars.